Taking the last Jet Airways flight

 Video

-One of India's most prominent airlines, Jet Airways, has run out of cash and failed to secure emergency funding.
-As a result it has suspended all of its flights and services.
+The prominent Indian airline has run out of cash and suspended all its flights.

-The BBC's Punjabi Service was on the very last Jet Airways flight, which flew from Amritsar to Mumbai.

 -